 Sinking gravel, floating plants and the delicate structures within achieve a stable state in which the water-dwelling creatures can explore.

-Is this not the cutest turtle ever?
 Materials, tanks and elements:

 Numerous tabletop tanks displayed on ledges play on the concept of buoyancy and its effect on gravity.
 Weighted by sand, the tanks feature various architectural elements, textural pieces and tanks within tanks.
 Viewers were fascinated by the interplay between the living organisms, the inserts and the water.